twfarland/Son/README.md

 'Style Object Notation'
 Converts Coffeescript/Javascript to CSS.

-Released under the MIT license.
+No license.
+Do what you want with this.
 Creator: [Tim Farland](http://timfarland.com)

 ##What can Son do?

-###Son lets you use pure javascript to describe css stylesheets
+###Son lets you use pure json to describe css stylesheets

 Son is inspired by [Sass](http://sass-lang.com), but is more Lispy in spirit, in that it is an embedded DSL rather than an external one.

 Because of this, styles can be altered using normal js, and no special constructs like 'mixins' are required.
 This opens up many possibilities for defining, transporting, and manipulating styles.

-For terse style definition, I recommend using coffeescript *(all examples are given in coffeescript)*
+For terse style definition, I recommend using coffeescript.

+All examples given in Coffeescript unless otherwise noted.

 ###Example:

 The array:

-    Son.render [["#main"
+    Son.render [['#main'
                     font:
-                        [size: 1.4 + "em",
+                        [size: 1.4 + 'em',
-                         weight: "normal"]
+                         weight: 'normal']
-                    "margin,padding": 10 + "px"
+                    'margin, padding': 10 + "px"
-                    ["h3"
-                        "font-weight": "bold"
+                    ['h3'
+                        'font-weight': 'bold'
-                        color: "#000"
+                        color: '#000'
                     ]
                 ]]